Genome-Factory: A Library for Tuning, Deploying, and Interpreting Genomic Foundation Models: Framework

 \subsection{Biological Interpreter}

-The Biological Interpreter module enables interpretation of genomic foundation models by linking internal model representations to biological features.
-This supports hypothesis generation and deeper insight into what the model has learned.
+The Biological Interpreter module enables meaningful interpretation of genomic foundation models by explicitly linking internal model representations to biological features.
+This supports novel hypothesis generation and provides deeper insight into what the model has actually learned.
+However, it should be viewed as an initial step toward mechanistic interpretability for GFMs using sparse autoencoders, rather than a fully validated tool for biological discovery.

 \paragraph{Sparse Auto-encoder.} \methodac~uses a sparse auto-encoder to disentangle latent embeddings from genomic models.
 The workflow involves three stages: (i) Sequence embedding extraction: The system embeds input DNA sequences with a pretrained genomic model, such as GenomeOcean. (ii) Sparse auto-encoder training: It trains a sparse auto-encoder on these embeddings with a reconstruction loss.
 The training enforces sparsity so that only a small subset of latent units activate per sequence.
 This encourages each unit to capture a distinct, near-monosemantic genomic feature. (iii) Regression to external readouts: The system fits regression models between the sparse latent units and external biological readouts (e.g., sequence length, motif presence, or experimental measurements) to associate individual neurons with interpretable molecular features.